phpearth/docs/oop/design-patterns/lazy-loading.md

-# Lazy Loading Design Pattern in PHP
+# Lazy loading design pattern in PHP

 Lazy loading is a software design pattern where the initialization of an object occurs only when it is actually needed and not before to preserve simplicity of usage and improve performance.

-The opposite of lazy loading is so called eager loading where the data, resource, object is created in the time of the initialization.
+The opposite of lazy loading is so called eager loading where the data, resource, and object is created in the time of the initialization.

 !["Lazy Loading Design Pattern"](https://raw.githubusercontent.com/php-earth/PHP.earth/master/assets/images/oop/design-patterns/lazy-loading.png "Lazy Loading Design Pattern")

-Practical example is reading data from the database, where each query is expensive in terms of performance.
-When the data is requested via the getter method, it is retrieved then once and not before.
+A practical example is reading data from the database, where each query is expensive in terms of performance.
+When the data is requested via the getter method, it is retrieved at that time and not before.

-In the following example the `bar` property is lazy loaded to preserve resources:
+In the following example, the `bar` property is lazy loaded to preserve
+resources:

 ```php
 <?php